anthonycorletti/astrobase/docs/index.md

 ### The absolute minimum

-Create a file `gke-cluster.yaml` with:
+Create a file `gke-cluster.yaml` that contains the following content.

 ```yaml
 ---